Manjeetkapil/Taskbar/README.md

-npm start then npm run server '\n' need to add routing
+npm start then npm run server

+need to add routing